Chohoonhee/CS470-TEAM4-TERM-PROJECT/README.md

 You can download dataset through link.
 We recommend using the dataset we provide because we used the nuscene dataset by processing.
+The size of the dataset is so large that it is recommended to run with enough space.
+Compressed file is 100GB.

 ## Trained Model